 SMUD’s Shine program is now accepting applications

-SMUD announced today that the application period for its Shine program is now open.
+SMUD announced today that the application period for its Shine program is now open to nonprofit organizations.
 Shine is a community development program designed to improve and revitalize neighborhoods in the Sacramento region.

-While SMUD will consider a variety of projects, it is primarily interested in proposals in the following areas:
+While SMUD will consider a broad variety of potential projects, it is primarily interested in proposals within the following areas:

 - Community education related to energy efficiency, renewable energy, health and safety, technology skills, and STEM education (Science, Technology, Engineering and Math)

 - Environmental, energy efficiency, energy conservation or greenhouse gas reduction

 - Services provided to low-income electricity customers

 - Community and workforce development, particularly for diverse and under-served communities

 - Public transit access and safety, access and safety for walkability

 SMUD will host six informational webinar sessions about Shine and the application process.
 A registration link and application can be found on smud.org/Shine.